 See what midnight in midsummer looks like in Shetland and enjoy exceptionally long summer days and 19 hours of daylight.
 The simmer dim is the night-long twilight, when the sun dips below the horizon, just long enough to turn a sunset in to a sunrise.
 Dusk runs into dawn and it is never truly dark.
 You could even head out and play midnight golf!
 Shetland winter dark skies are just as incredible – sit under the stars and look out for the Northern Lights, or Mirrie Dancers – as they’re known locally.

 Did you know?

-All eyes will be on Shetland skies in 2022 as the new Shetland Space Centre breaks ground on the Isle of Unst.
+All eyes will be on Shetland in 2022 as the new Shetland Space Centre takes to the skies on the Isle of Unst.
 Shetland’s northernmost island will be the site for the UK’s first ever commercial satellite rocket launch – putting Shetland at the heart of a fast-growing global space industry.

 4. Discover the power of the sea